-- Once bubbling, reduce heat to medium-low and continue to simmer and let simmer for about 10-15 minutes until vinegar has reduced by about half and thickened*.
+- Once bubbling, reduce heat to medium-low, continue to simmer and let simmer for about 10-15 minutes until vinegar has reduced by about half and thickened*.
 Stir occasionally.
-Be sure to keep an eye on it to make sure it's not boiling rapidly because it can burn... just a low simmer is perfect.
+Keep an eye on it to make sure it's not boiling because it can burn.
+Just a low simmer is perfect.

 - * You can reduce it by ¼, 1/3 or 1/2, depending on how thick you like it.
 Just remember that it will continue to thicken as it cools.
-For a concentrated but still liquid balsamic sauce you should at least cook it until it reduces by half, it will still be liquid, but will start to coat the pan and a spoon.
+For a concentrated but still liquid balsamic sauce, you should at least cook it until it reduces by half.
+It will still be liquid, but will start to coat the pan and a spoon.
 For a thicker consistency, cook it until it’s reduced to a quarter of the original volume.
-The finished reduction should be thick and light amber in color.
+The finished reduction should be thick and light amber.
 Once smell slightly of caramel and complex fruit.
-As you are making you can taste it, and test the flavour and consistency that you prefer.
+As you are making it, you can taste it and test the flavours and consistency that you prefer.

-- As soon as the balsamic reduction reaches the consistency and concentration level that you prefer, remove it from the heat, and let it cool down for at least 10 minutes to serve.
-Once allowed to sit, and cool the flavour will become more complex, it will thicken slightly as it cools.
+- As soon as the balsamic reduction reaches the consistency and concentration level you prefer, remove it from the heat and let it cool down for at least 10 minutes to serve.
+It will thicken slightly as it cools.
+Once allowed to sit and cool, the flavour will become more complex.

-- Allow to cool completely and then transfer to an air tight container and store in refrigerator.
+- Allow to cool completely and then transfer to an air-tight container and store in the refrigerator.